How to Build a Double-Fence Gate

 gate double finished

-• Close the gates and add the hardware.
+• Close the double gates and add the necessary hardware, ensuring all components are securely attached.

-• Fit the bolt and gate latch.
-Note that usually the latch should be put half-way up the gate, but if the gate is to keep little kids in or out, then put the gate latch towards the top of the gate.
+• Fit the bolt and gate latch using appropriate screws.
+Note that usually the latch should be put half-way up the gate, but if the gate is to keep little kids in or out, then place the gate latch toward the top of the gate for better accessibility.

-• Finally, cut a hole in the gate handy to the latch and big enough to put a hand through.
-This is so the gate can be opened from inside or outside.
+• Finally, cut an inch-sized hole in the gate near the latch and big enough to put a hand through.
+This allows the gate to be opened from inside or outside without additional tools.

 Les Kenny